Learning Opportunities for Students

 Tech Entrepreneur Program

 In the Tech Entrepreneur Program, high school students learn to build and market their own mobile app.
 It’s a program that meets a couple times per week.
 Students learn how to code, develop, market and pitch an app to investors.
 The program is free but requires a time commitment from participants.
 It won’t always be easy, but it is rewarding.
 Teens collaborate on projects, giving them a chance to try out all sides of the product development process.
 It’s a great way to find your strengths and maybe your calling.
-Classes are offered through Red Wing Community Education.

 Red Wing Ignite partners with local educational and nonprofit leaders to promote and support STEAM (Science Technology Engineering Arts and Math) in the schools.
 We meet regularly to talk about how to make STEAM happen whether that means hearing from educators, talking to experts in the region or finding resources.